samuelallan72/tempoit/README.md

 ## Contributing

-Please send your comments, bug reports, feature requests, and patches to this public mailing list: ~swalladge/public-inbox@lists.sr.ht ([archives](https://lists.sr.ht/~swalladge/public-inbox)).
+Please feel free to open an issue or submit a pull request. :)

 ## License

-Copyright © 2020-2021 Samuel Walladge and contributors
+Copyright © 2020-2025 Samuel Allan and contributors

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by